 GAIMIN extends monetization through its platform to deliver video rendering services!

-ZUG, Switzerland, March 14, 2023 /PRNewswire/ - GAIMIN (www.gaimin.io), the world's leader in delivering decentralised, distributed data processing power, today announces its decentralised data processing network now provides video rendering services.
+ZUG, Switzerland, March 14, 2023 /CNW/ - GAIMIN (www.gaimin.io), the world's leader in delivering decentralised, distributed data processing power, today announces its decentralised data processing network now provides video rendering services.

 Through gaimin.cloud (www.gaimin.cloud), video producers are able to access cost effective, high performance, fast video rendering services from a global network of devices harnessed to deliver supercomputer level performance from users permitting their devices to participate in the network.